About Greeley County

 Voter registration in Greeley County can be completed in person at the County Clerk's office, by mail using a Nebraska voter registration application, or online through the Nebraska Secretary of State's website at www.sos.nebraska.gov/elections/voter-registration.
 The voter registration deadline in Nebraska is 6:00 p.m.
 Nebraska offers early voting beginning approximately 30 days before each election.

 Voters can find their assigned polling place by contacting the County Clerk's office or checking the Nebraska Secretary of State's online voter registration lookup tool, which also displays sample ballots and polling locations.
-Greeley County typically operates between 8 and 12 polling locations depending on the election, distributed across the county's various precincts in communities including Greeley, Scotia, Wolbach, and North Loup.
+Greeley County typically operates between 8 and 12 polling locations depending on the election, distributed across Greeley County's various precincts in communities including Greeley, Scotia, Wolbach, and North Loup.
 Election records that are public in Nebraska include voter registration lists (available for purchase for lawful purposes), candidate filing documents, campaign finance reports for local candidates, official election results by precinct, and historical election data.

 The next major election will be held on November 3, 2026, featuring U.S. House of Representatives races, potential U.S. Senate races, Nebraska state constitutional offices including Governor, state legislature races, and county offices.

 Absentee ballots (mail-in ballots) in Greeley County can be requested by submitting a written application to the County Clerk's office; applications are available on the Nebraska Secretary of State's website or directly from the County Clerk.
-Applications for absentee ballots must be received by the County Clerk no later than 6:00 p.m. on the second Friday before the election.
+Applications for absentee ballots must be received by the County Clerk no later than 6:00 p.m.
+On the second Friday before the election.

 Completed ballots must be received by the County Clerk by the close of polls on Election Day.
 Election transparency in Nebraska is supported by statutes requiring public testing of voting equipment before elections, allowing observation of ballot counting, and making election results publicly available at the precinct level.